DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part0-setup.md

 .idea/
 ```

-# Summary
+## Summary

 We’re ready to start solving the first challenge — the [echo challenge](https://fly.io/dist-sys/1/) (who would’ve
 expected that?).
 This part was just groundwork for our solutions, but I believe having a well-structured codebase with
-an automated workflow will pay off later.
+a reasonably automated workflow will pay off later.

 {{< details summary="**Click here to see the directory structure**">}}